isabella232/marketing-1/email_templates/general.md

 We strongly encourage you to apply to join our team; use the link below to apply!
 Link: bitproject.org/join

 Marketing not for you?
 We have a variety of open positions within our organization.
 From Data Science Manager to Content Writer or Illustrator, there is something for everyone.
-See our attached flyer for more information or our website at bitproject.org!
+See our attached flyers for more information or visit our website at bitproject.org!

 # COMPUTER SCIENCE / TECH / ENGINEERING: